prayag-dave-01/india-cpi-inflation-analysis/README.md

 **Prayag Dave**

-MBA – Business Analytics

 GitHub: [@prayag-dave-01](https://github.com/prayag-dave-01)

 ---

 ## ⭐ Portfolio

-This repository is part of an ongoing Business Analytics portfolio focused on building practical projects using data cleaning, analysis, visualization and business storytelling.
+This repository is part of a portfolio focused on building practical projects using data cleaning, analysis, visualization and business storytelling.

 More projects will be added as the portfolio grows.